gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

-# How to set up your computer for Python
+# How to set up Python to do Data Analysis

-## 0. Intro

-To work with the code in this textbook, you will need a few essential tools.
-These will not only help you reproduce the graphs and tables in the book, but also set you up for success in future data analysis and programming projects.
+So you decided to use Python for Data Analysis.
+Great choice.
+Python is the leading coding language for Data Science, and is emerging as a widely used language in analysis, in statistics and econometrics.

+As you'll see its not as easy as in Stata or even in R. It's not plug and play.
+You're gonna need to do some plumbing.
+So make sure you have about two hours to do this.
 The whole procedure might seem too long and tedious, but afterwards you will have a collection of softwares that you will find useful later on.
+Indeed, using an editor like VScode, git and Github and will be essential skills.
+We'll be gentle: this user guide is written by people with a background in economics not computer science.

+Once you set up these essential tools, they will not only help you reproduce the graphs and tables in the book, but also set you up for success in future data analysis and programming projects.

-If you do not want to go through the detailed installation process, go to the last (+1) step that shows a faster but less reliable way to acces the case studies in Python.
+Okay, if you just wanna have a quick look, or  do not want to go through the detailed installation process, go to the [quick version](https://github.com/gabors-data-analysis/da_case_studies/edit/master/ch00-tech-prep/da-setup-python.md#plan-b-a-minimum-requirements-option) (python + jupyter notebook) that shows a faster but less reliable way to acces the case studies in Python.

+## Overview

 We use the following technologies for the Python version: